 \subsection{Experiments on Large Structured Random Matrices}

 The next set of experiments was performed on sparse matrices that motivated this project.
-These matrices have exactly 3 nonzeros per column, where the location of the nonzeros is random and uniform and their values are $+1$ or $-1$ with equal independent probabilities.
-These type of matrices arise in trying to simulate the evolution of random 2-dimensional complexes in various stochastic models~\cite{ALLM12}.
+These matrices have exactly three nonzeros per column, where the location of the nonzeros is random and uniform and their values are $+1$ or $-1$ with equal independent probabilities.
+This type of matrices arises when simulating the evolution of random 2-dimensional complexes in various stochastic models~\cite{ALLM12}.
 Such $m$-by-$n$ matrices tend to be well conditioned when $n<0.9m$ and rank deficient when $n>0.95m$.

 Figure~\ref{fig:irad_m=00003D100000} shows that the method converges quite quickly even on large matrices in both the well conditioned and the rank deficient cases.
 On smaller matrices of this type we were able to assess the accuracy of the method.
-For $m=1000$, $n=900$ yielded a relative error of 22\% (the Lanczos estimate was off by 78\%), and $n=450$ yielded a relative error of 41\% (the Lanczos estimate was off by 18\%).
-Problems of this type of size $m=1,000,000$ required similar number of iterations and were easily solved on a laptop.
+For $m=1000$, on $n=900$ the algorithm yielded a relative error of 22\% (the Lanczos estimate was off by 78\%), and on $n=450$ the algorithm yielded a relative error of 41\% (the Lanczos estimate was off by 18\%).
+Problems of this type of size $m=1{,}000{,}000$ required similar number of iterations and were easily solved on a laptop.
 It is worth noting that due to the random structure of the non-zero pattern, it is likely that factorization based condition number estimators will be very slow when applied to this type of matrices.